Kemalakin/SoundAndSociety/Radio.md

 #### Brief Note on CMB

-CMB is electromagnetic radiation left over from an early stage of the universe and also the most important evidence of hot Big Bang model of the universe.
+CMB is the another fundamental part of observational cosmology and evidence of the hot Big Bang.
+CMB is the oldest light that comes from radiation dominated epoch, or epoch of recombination.
+Recombination is the combination of two charged particles to produce neutral hydrogen atoms.
+The universe was only 380,000 years old when the CMB photons started streaming freely.
+CMB was predicted in 1948 by Gamow and his colleagues Alpher and Bethe.

 ![](http://www.bigbangcentral.com/images/planck_2013.jpg)